 3. Cash float maintained in bank account

-Banks will assess the average cash balances you carry in your company’s bank account during loan application assessment.
+Banks will conduct a bank statement analysis to assess the average cash balances you carry in your company’s bank account during loan application assessment.
 The more cash float you have, the more positive the assessment.

 A very common question we get often is why would I want to have so much cash in my account when I’m applying for financing.
 If I have cash for working capital, why would I require even more?
 Nevertheless, banks would still like to know exactly how much liquidity you have in your accounts you can instantly access if required.

 Profitability is a mark of running an effective business.
 Lenders are not as much interested in just your profits— they want to know exactly what you do with the profit after you make it.
 Credit approvers would like to see if you could preserve adequate cash flow buffer in your accounts or if you re-allocate it as quickly it comes into your bank.

 Despite your revenue figures, banks wish to see that you have sufficient liquid cash to roll.
 This raises their confidence that your company will be a going-concern and you have enough cash on hand to repay the loan.

 Preferably, most banks would like to have enough cash flow to cover at least 3 months of overheads as well as loan repayment installments.

 Most SMEs will cease business within first 3 years.
 The percentage of small businesses that can make it past 5 years will be even narrower.

 With such dismal survival rates, it’s no surprise that banks would very much prefer to finance companies with at least 3 years of operational history versus brand new start up.